- Written by Dr.Mehmet Demircioglu

 The nearby native hair may be shaved shorter.
 Some areas may have mild swelling.
 The skin color may also make the border look sharper than it will look later.

-I especially look for whether there are small native hairs inside the area that the patient calls a gap.
-If short hairs are present and the skin looks healthy, that is reassuring.
-It means the area may simply be in a temporary visual phase.
+A reassuring detail is the presence of small native hairs inside the area the patient calls a gap.
+If short hairs are present and the skin looks healthy, the area may simply be in a temporary visual phase.

 Another temporary reason is shock loss.
 Native hair around the recipient area can shed after surgery because the scalp has experienced trauma, inflammation, anesthesia, incisions, and a sudden change in the local environment.
-In many patients, this improves with time, especially when the native hair was strong enough before surgery.
+For some patients, this improves with time, especially when the native hair was strong enough before surgery.

 However, shock loss can be more worrying when the native hair was already miniaturized.
 Weak hairs are less forgiving.

-They may shed and return slowly, return thinner, or sometimes not return in a cosmetically useful way.
-This is why I pay so much attention to miniaturization before surgery.
+They may shed and return slowly, return thinner, or sometimes not return in a cosmetically meaningful way.
+Miniaturization deserves careful attention before surgery because weak hairs do not behave like strong hairs.

 During the first weeks, your main responsibility is not to inspect every millimeter all day.
 Your responsibility is to protect the grafts, wash correctly, avoid trauma, and follow your clinic’s instructions.
-I have written about the important points after a hair transplant because many early fears become worse when patients are not clearly guided during healing.
+Clear hair transplant aftercare guidance matters because early fears become worse when patients are not guided properly during healing.

 There are still warning signs that should not be ignored.
-Increasing pain, spreading redness, pus, fever, strong odor, blackening skin, or worsening bleeding should be discussed with your clinic quickly.
-But a clean looking border between shaved areas in the first days is not automatically a lost graft problem.
+Increasing pain, spreading redness, pus, fever, strong odor, blackening skin, or worsening bleeding should be reviewed with your clinic quickly.
+But a clean looking border between shaved areas in the first days is not necessarily a lost graft problem.

-When does the gap point to weak planning or a rushed design?
+When does the gap point to poor blending or a rushed design?

 The gap becomes more concerning when it follows the exact shape of the surgical plan and remains visible after the hair has had enough time to grow.
 If the transplanted zone grows, but there is still a strange empty strip behind it, the issue may not be healing.
 It may be that the transition was not designed properly.